-Food Technology is a hands on subject that teaches you food preparation techniques as well as skills in researching, communicating, designing and producing.
-Food Technology examines current food issues and trends while enabling you to explore the richness, pleasure and variety that food adds to life.
+Food Technology is a hands-on subject that teaches food preparation techniques as well as skills in researching, communicating, designing and producing.
+Food Technology examines current food issues and trends while enabling the exploration of the richness, pleasure and variety that food adds to life.